EmilyClare4/EmilyClare4/README.md

 - 👋 Hi, I’m Emily
-- ✨ Creative soul with a passion for logical problem solving
+- ✨ I'm a creative soul with a passion for logical problem solving
 - 👀 I’m interested in programming, computer graphics, photography and walking my dog
 - 🌱 I’m learning everything I can about C++, as well as Danish as a second language
 - 💞️ I’m looking to collaborate on anything creative!